ArthropodAssault/PureCrystal-1.1/README.md

 Scyther now learns wing attack at level 22 and agility at level 30.

-Scizor now learns metal claw at level 24 and learns steel wing at level 28.
+Scizor now learns metal claw at level 21 and steel wing at level 28.

 Heracross now learns karate chop at level 15 and cross chop at level 40.